NiklasRosenstein/slap/docs/docs/configuration.md

 ## Plugin loading

-All Slap commands are implemented as {@pylink slap.plugins.ApplicationPlugin}s.
+All Slap commands are implemented as [`ApplicationPlugin`s][slap.plugins.ApplicationPlugin].
 By default, Slap will load plugin that is registered under the `slap.plugins.application` entrypoint, however plugins can be disabled using the `disable` option or an explicit list of plugins to load and none other can be set with `enable-only`.